How to make a collaborative artwork - 3 inspiring examples from Painting Around is Fun!

 How to make a collaborative artwork: Group painted canvas by children

-In 2023, I worked with 30 children and staff from Forbes Primary School’s Vacation Care program on a social art project called “Growing Together.”
+I worked with 30 children and staff at a primary school’s Vacation Care program on a social art project called “Growing Together.”
 The project embraced the energy and creativity of a multi-age group, giving everyone the chance to contribute in their own way.

 The Process: We began with the Messy Playing stage, using greens, aqua, and white.
 The children created spontaneous circles, dots, ovals, and spirals on a large canvas, which helped them relax and get comfortable with the process.